History of the violin

+A violin made c.
+1560 by Andrea Amati, who is credited with making the first instruments of the violin family.

 The violin, viola and cello were first built in the early 16th century, in Italy.
 The earliest evidence for their existence is in paintings by Gaudenzio Ferrari from the 1530s, though Ferrari's instruments had only three strings.
-The Académie musicale, a treatise written in 1556 by Philibert Jambe de Fer, gives a clear description of the violin family much as we know it today.
+The Académie musicale, a treatise written in 1556 by Philibert Jambe de Fer, gives a clear description of the violin family much as it is known today.

 Violins are likely to have been developed from a number of other string instruments of the 15th and 16th centuries, including the vielle, rebec, and lira da braccio.
 The history of bowed string instruments in Europe goes back to the 9th century with the Eastern Roman/Byzantine lyra (or lūrā, Roman Greek: λύρα).

 Since their invention, instruments in the violin family have seen a number of changes.
 The overall pattern for the instrument was set in the 17th century by luthiers like the prolific Amati family, Jacob Stainer of Tyrol, and Antonio Stradivari, with many makers at the time and since following their templates.